Daniel Ahlers: Early life, education, and business career

 Daniel "Dan" Paul Ahlers was born in Dell Rapids, South Dakota, on November 14, 1973.
 His family moved to Rapid City and Gillette, Wyoming, before returning to Dell Rapids when he was in high school.
 He graduated from Dell Rapids High School, where he participated in concert and jazz band, newspaper, basketball, and cross country.
+In 1996, Ahlers served as a Senate Intern to Senator Hunhoff, Senator Jones, and Senator Morford-Berg.
 Ahlers was an assistant manager at Menards from 1992 to 2001.
 He graduated from Augustana University in Sioux Falls in 1997 with a Bachelor's of Arts in government and international affairs.

 In 1999, Ahlers opened Video Plus, a video rental store in Dell Rapids.
 He also opened Video Plus stores in Hartford, South Dakota and Tea, South Dakota, selling both in 2005.
 The Dell Rapids Video Plus closed in 2019.
 Ahlers has been a substitute teacher in the Dell Rapids School District.
 He also owned Jabberwock Coffee House from 2008 to 2011.

 Ahlers has served community organizations as a Kids Voting South Dakota board member, a Carroll Institute board member, president of the Haven before & after school program, and president of the Dell Rapids Community Fund.

-As of June 2020, Ahlers is president and interim administrator of the Dell Rapids Chamber of Commerce.
+In February 2021, Ahlers stepped down as president and interim administrator of the Dell Rapids Chamber of Commerce after 12 years in the role.

+Ahlers was hired in early 2023 to serve as Executive Director of the South Dakota Democratic Party.
+Ahlers was re-hired in October 2023.